billjeremy/hide-and-seek/README.md

 This project generates random rooted trees (arborescences), creates folder structures on disk to represent the trees, and distributes positive/negative sample files across folders according to configurable hyperparameters.

-What I changed
-- Reduced comment verbosity and converted main docstrings/messages to concise English.
-- Standardized folder names to English (`Folder_` and `folder_`).
-- Added README, .gitignore and MIT license.

 Quick start
 1. Create a virtualenv and install requirements from `requirements.txt` (if present).